 It is written by an external management entity.

-Changes take effect as soon as practical in the implementation."
+Changes take effect as soon as practical in the implementation.

+This attribute, when true, indicates that the implementation of the transmission of an HE PPDU that has a bandwidth less than or equal to 80 MHz and that is using STBC and one sptial stream is enabled.
+This capability is disabled otherwise."

 DEFVAL { false }